easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Improvements to Commercial and Business listing types to better comply with REAXML format with business takings, franchise, terms and commercial outgoings.
 * Tweak: Reorganised settings page.
 * Tweak: Translations updated and additional tags added.
+* Tweak: Search button default label changed from "Find Me A Property!" to "Search".
 * Fix: Listings house categories correctly display labels instead of values.
 * Fix: Listings with carport, garage or values set to zero no longer display.
 * Fix: Shortcode compatibility for WordPress 3.3 thanks to codewp.